Hybrid rules: the emerging playbook for flexible work

 Despite some obvious fluctuations, the data shows that knowledge workers remain more satisfied with remote work than they were with office-based work (+10.9).
 Because of these sentiments, the vast majority (83%) do not want to return to five days a week in a physical office.

-- 63% favour the flexibility of a hybrid remote-office model, while 20% want to work remotely full-time.
+- 63% favor the flexibility of a hybrid remote-office model, while 20% want to work remotely full-time.
 Only 17% want to return to full-time office work.

 - 81% of those on the job for three months to a year want a hybrid or full-time remote model, compared with 58% of those with two to five years of tenure at the company